 Our doctors will perform some single-jaw procedures in our AAAHC-accredited surgical center.
-However, more complex MMA procedures will take place in a Washington, DC-area hospital.
+However, more complex MMA procedures will take place in a local hospital.
 You will receive general anesthesia so that you can rest comfortably throughout the surgery, and you will return home on the same day.

 Your doctor will prescribe medication for managing any discomfort, though our patients generally report that their recovery is not very painful.
 Most of the discomfort is caused by swelling, which typically subsides 7-10 days following surgery.
 You should plan to take one week off work to recuperate.

 what is the recovery from sleep apnea treatment like?

 For four to six weeks after your procedure, you will need to follow a liquid diet.
 Our staff will provide you with detailed instructions on what you should and should not eat and help make this stage of healing as easy as possible.
 At six weeks, you can begin eating soft foods, and you will be able to return to a regular diet at around eight weeks.